Colossus (character): Marvel Zombies

-A version of Colossus is seen in Dead Days when the zombifed Alpha Flight attack the mansion.
+A version of Colossus is seen in Dead Days when the zombified Alpha Flight attack the mansion.
 Later, he is seen among the survivors and fighting the other zombie heroes.
 Colossus, Nightcrawler, Storm, Dr. Strange, Nick Fury and Thor fight a holding action to protect a teleporter from the zombie forces.
 The group realizes that their plan to evacuate survivors might lead to another innocent world being infected so they destroy the machine and willingly give themselves up to the zombies.

 In Marvel Zombies: Halloween, Kitty Pryde and her son with Colossus, Peter Rasputin Pryde are two of the few surviving humans, years later.

 Ultimate Marvel

 In the Ultimate Marvel universe, Peter Rasputin reluctantly works as an arms smuggler for the Russian mob.
 Peter was saved from a firing squad as a young child by a boss in the Russian Mafia called Big Boris, who smuggles Peter from Siberia to the United States.
 Colossus' powers are similar to those of his Earth-616 counterpart.
 With the use of a deadly drug called Banshee, he has gained super strength to rival other powerhouses such as Thor.
 He is not immune to Rogue's touch as shown in the "Return to Weapon X" storyline.
 He is also highly resistant to physical injury.
 He has withstood being slashed by Ultimate Wolverine's adamantium claws.
 He has also survived a localized nuclear explosion.
 A few deviations from the Earth-616 version include the fact that Ultimate Colossus's height remains the same when he changes.
 Unlike the mainstream version, his eyes remain vulnerable to pressure even in steel form, as shown when fighting Sam Wilson during Ultimate Nightmare.

 Colossus is revealed as a mutant during an illegal arms transaction gone wrong.
 Everyone is killed by gunfire except for Peter, whose mutant ability saves him.
 Jean Grey finds him soon after and offers him a place among the X-Men.

 When the X-Men embark on a world tour to promote Xavier's book, Colossus inexplicably disappears to Russia.
 Cyclops and Jean Grey track him and find Peter working in a factory.
 Colossus tells them he left due to unhappiness with his place on the team and with life as a mutant, but Jean suggests that his true reason is unrequited feelings he has for a fellow team member.
 Peter later comes to terms with his "gift," and becomes a Russian national hero when he rescues the crew of an incapacitated submarine.
 He leaves Russia to rejoin the X-Men.

 Later, Colossus and the X-Men are forced out of the mansion with the U.S. Government on their tails.
-In a climactic battle between the X-Men and The Ultimates, Colossus is able to defeat Iron Man and Thor, but is finally temporarily incapacitated by Hawkeye who fires a compact nuclear warhead arrow (with a blast radius of about 20 feet) near him.
+In a climactic battle between the X-Men and the Ultimates, Colossus is able to defeat Iron Man and Thor, but is finally temporarily incapacitated by Hawkeye who fires a compact nuclear warhead arrow (with a blast radius of about 20 feet) near him.
 With the surprise assistance from Iceman, the X-Men (without Professor Xavier) manage to regroup and escape.